meatball133/crystal/exercises/concept-wip/crystal-hunter/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about bools in crystal.
+The goal of this exercise is to teach the student about Bools in crystal.

 ## Learning objectives

-- Know what a bool is (True and False)
+- Know what a Bool is (True and False)
 - Know about truthy and falsy
 - Know how to use `!`, `&&`, and `||`
-- Know that you can affect the result of bool with brackets.
+- Know that you can affect the result of Bool with brackets.
 - Know about the naming scheme of having `?` at the end of a method name

 ## Out of scope